 Pick your period of data as specified in your first consultation if you are a DotActiv employee or any time period you wish to use if you are a DotActiv client.

-It is recommended to use at least 12 months data to accomodate seasonal categories.
+It is recommended to use at least 12 months of data to accommodate seasonal categories.

 Step 3: KPIs

 Review the ‘Plan Summary’ to ensure all data is correct.
-If all is in order, press ‘Finish’ to run the set up.
-An analysis grid with performance data by department and by category with recommended and an option for user defined NOD will appear.
+Press ‘Finish’ to run the setup if all is in order.
+An analysis grid with performance data by department, by category, with the recommendation, drop movement, and an option for user-defined NOD will appear.

 Is what is captured and active in the cluster grid until the user applies the final NOD changes to update the database.